SanghyunKim1/Hitting-vs-Pitching-vs-Fielding-vs-Baserunning/README.md

 3. Data Cleaning
 4. Feature Selection (Domain Knowledge)
 5. EDA (Exploratory Data Analysis)
-6. Random Forest Regressoin
+6. Random Forest Regressoin with Feature Importance
-7. Feature Importance
-8. Cross-era Comparison
+7. Cross-era Comparison
-9. Multiple Linear Regression
+8. Multiple Linear Regression
-10. Conclusion
+9. Conclusion

 ### 1. Intro
 Baseball is a complicated sport that consists of many different factors such as player skills, team chemistry, health, money, weather and so on (*even luck as well*).
 And these various factors can be broken down as follows: what we can measure and predict, and what we cannot.
 For example, we can easily measure skills and team payrolls, while it's relatively hard (may be impossible) to accurately measure weather and luck.